 - Make bed

-- Spray down shower with a product that keeps it cleaner for a longer period of time, like Method Daily Shower (you can also make your own).
+- Spray down shower with a product that keeps it cleaner for a longer period of time, like Method Daily Shower.
 Apply right after you get out.

 - Wipe down bathroom sink and counter with a disposable Clorox wipe after you’re done getting ready